leestanley/leestanley/README.md

 ## 🔷 Activities and Involvements

 *  Hobbyist programmer now doing product stuff.
-Interning as a product management intern this summer in the bay.
+Interning as a product management intern this summer ~~in the bay~~ in San Diego remotely.
+*  Currently a venture partner at [Contrary](https://contrarycap.com/).
+Have a cool idea?
+Email me at stanley[at]contrarycap.com

 ## 👨‍💻 Hackathon Projects: 30 total
 <details>